ORCID/orcid-api-tutorial/docs/search.md

 In this section, we'll try searches using just a few of the available fields.
 For a full list of fields that you can search, see our [Basic tutorial: Searching Data using the ORCID API](https://members.orcid.org/api/tutorial/search-orcid-registry)

-##3.1 Search for records with an institutional affiliation
+##Search for records with an institutional affiliation
 1. In a new window or tab, visit [https://developers.google.com/oauthplayground](https://developers.google.com/oauthplayground)
 2. On the left side of the screen, click **Step 3 Configure request to API**
 3. In the **Request URI** field enter:<br>